hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/7-Dashboard.md

 ### Update the application

-This section allows you to your application.
+This section allows you to update your application.

-If a new version of the HiPay Marketplace cash-out integration project has been released, you'll we be able to update your application directly from your browser.
+If a new version of the HiPay Marketplace cash-out integration project has been released, you will be able to update your application directly from your browser.

-If a new scurity patch for the HiPay Marketplace cash-out library project has been released, you'll we be able to update your library directly from your browser.
+If a new security patch for the HiPay Marketplace cash-out library project has been released, you will be able to update your library directly from your browser.

-You'll be redirect to a page describing actions performed by the update process.
-This process may take a while, please do not refresh the web page.
+You will be redirected to a page describing actions performed by the update process.
+This process may take a while: please do not refresh the web page.

-NB: This update process require specifics rights on your [install folders](#installation).
-If you don't want to set those rights, see the [update section](#update)
+Please note: this update process requires specific rights on your [install folders](#installation).
+If you don't want to set these rights, please see the [update section](#update).